 Tips for reducing wind in bottlefed infants

-- Keep the infant in an upright position during and after feeding.
+- Parents should keep the infant in an upright position during and after feeding.

 - Make sure mouth covers the whole teat during feeding.

-- Ensure the correct teat size is being used.
+- Parents should ensure the correct teat size is being used.
 If the infant is using an incorrect teat size and feeds are taken too slowly or too quickly, the amount of air swallowed may increase.